exceptionless/Website/2014-10-23-angularjs-exceptionless-2-0.md

 ## Much, Much Faster

 Being a single page application (SPA), the new version of the app eliminates page loads.
 The only thing being loaded is the JSON data, and we can pre-load other content as users navigate the site.
-That, along with the static UI mentioned above, means we can deliver an app that responds almost instantaneously to the user&#8217;s input.
+That, along with the static UI mentioned above, means we can deliver an app that responds almost instantaneously to the user's input.
 What a time to be alive.

 ## Maintainable Modularity